strangerstudios/pmpro-auto-renewal-checkbox/readme.txt

 1. Edit your membership levels and set the "Auto Renewal" options for each level.

 == Changelog ==
+= 0.3.2 - 2024-02-23 =
+* ENHANCEMENT: Added compatibility with Multiple Memberships Per User for the PMPro v3.0 update. #33 (@dparker1005)

 = 0.3.1 - 2023-10-12 =
 * ENHANCEMENT: Added German translation files. #31 (@michaelbeil)
 * ENHANCEMENT: Updating `<h3>` tags to `<h2>` tags for better accessibility. #30 (@michaelbeil)